 - If the MBS service requires the UE to transition to connected mode (e.g. reception in MBS multicast mode) then the UE performs regular procedures for MBS multicast mode defined in TS 23.247 [4].
 This would therefore make the UE become reachable in the network for other unicast services.

 4. When the UE is in the middle of an MBS data transfer, and the UE is scheduled to move to deep sleep due to power saving, e.g. end of PTW for extended idle mode DRX, expiration of active time for MICO or the UE transitioning from CM-CONNECTED to CM-IDLE in the case of MICO with no active time, then the UE does not go to deep sleep during the remainder of the current MBS data transfer.

+NOTE 1: If the NG-RAN node knows the UE is within a certain MBS session, the NG-RAN node will not configure the eDRX >=10.24s for the UE upon transiting the UE into CM-CONNECTED with RRC-Inactive state.
+The UE shall disable the MICO mode, after it successfully joins the MBS session.

-NOTE : If at the end of the current MBMS data transfer, the UE knows there is another MBMS data transfer scheduled soon, in that case depending of the time between MBS data transfers, the UE can decide to go to sleep between MBS data transfers.
+NOTE 2: If at the end of the current MBMS data transfer, the UE knows there is another MBMS data transfer scheduled soon, in that case depending of the time between MBS data transfers, the UE can decide to go to sleep between MBS data transfers.